jbripley/brazil/README.markdown

 # Version Control
 Brazil enables you to check in the generated update and rollback SQL for each Version you make.
 There are three configuration values in config/config.yml that need to be setup for this to work:

-1. vc_type needs to be set to your version control of choice, currently only Subversion (svn) is supported.
+1. vc_type needs to be set to your version control of choice, currently only Subversion is supported, with the value set to `svn`.
 2. vc_uri needs to be set your version control repository root.
 In the case of subversion, something like http://example.com/svn.
 3. vc_dir needs to be a, writable by brazil, directory that is used to checkout working copies.